rahultumpala/rahultumpala.github.io/_posts/009-know-when-to-stop.md

 Things that seem trivial may not really be trivial.
 This is probably something that can be learnt through experience and experimentation.

 I took DI for granted because there weren't any instances where it didn't behave as expected.
-In hindsight, all of them were spring / spring related services / services that I had written from scratch, so I had control over external DI libraries or trivial DI implementations that I've written.
+In retrospect, all of them were spring / spring related services / services that I had written from scratch, so I had control over external DI libraries or trivial DI implementations that I've written.

 This was a valuable lesson.